celestelayne/fantastic-octo-guide/00-getting-started/README.md

 * Git

 ### What is Version Control?
 Version control is the management of changes to documents, computer programs, websites, and other collections of information.
+Version control provides:
+* A database containing the history of changes to a set of files.
+* A set of commands for managing that database.

+### Why is Version Control Helpful?
+* It manage changes over time.
+* It aids sharing and collaboration.
+* It allows for experimentation.

 ### What is Git?
 Git is a specific open-source version control system created in 2005 by Linus Torvalds, the creator of Linux.
 Specifically, Git is a distributed version control system, which means that the entire codebase and history is available on every developer’s computer, which allows for easy [branching](https://www.atlassian.com/git/tutorials/using-branches) and [merging](https://www.atlassian.com/git/tutorials/using-branches/git-merge).
 It can be used with any file type such as such as [Unity projects](https://unityatscale.com/unity-version-control-guide/how-to-setup-unity-project-on-github/) or [WebVR projects](https://aframe.io/), but is most often used for tracking simple codebases.